DPCscience/S2MET_GSTrainingDesign/Scripts/README.md

     within each experimental trial according to the specific experimental design of that trial.
 2.  `phenotype_data_summary.R`: Calculates summary statistics and fits linear mixed models to analyze the phenotypic data.
-Also included scripts for producing geographic maps of the trial locations.

 ## EnvironmentalVariables